MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-outlook-scan.md

 - Sample 3

-  To scan Outlook and output log files to the *C:\temp* folder, run the following command from a non-elevated command prompt.
+  To scan Outlook and output the log files to the *C:\temp* folder, run the following command from a non-elevated command prompt.

   **Note:** The folder that's specified with the `-LogFolder` switch must exist and be writeable.